 Become More Informed

 The American Civil Liberties Union (ACLU) has suggested that an important way to honor the LGBTQ community during Pride Month is to raise awareness of some important cases that are currently before the Supreme Court.
 Three cases that the ACLU specifically highlight are the following:

-The Transgender Law Center is also encouraging people to remember and become more informed about the Black trans leadership who were the driving force behind establishing the LGBTQ movement.
+The Transgender Law Center also encourages people to remember and become more informed about the Black trans leadership who were the driving force behind establishing the LGBTQ movement.
 Learn about them here.

 The Trevor Project Pride organization is a suicide prevention and crisis intervention organization for catering to LGBTQ youth.
+This fantastic organization helps youth embrace their Pride in every month.
 This year, the organization has launched the Pride Everywhere campaign.
-According to the Trevor Project Pride website . . .
+According to the Trevor Project Pride website: